Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/200_Series/240_MP_RippleFields/ReadMe.txt

 of OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and handling ripple fields of OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from
+This application demonstrates basic usage of the EMA library for accessing and handling ripple fields of OMM MarketPrice data from Data Feed Direct, directly from an OMM Provider application, or from
 Advanced Distribution Server.